Skip to main content

 • “Demand Shocks in Equity Markets and Firm Financing”, with Fernando Broner, Juan Jose Cortina Lorente and Sergio Schmukler.

-• “Green Debt Transition: From Issuances to Outcomes”, with Juan Jose Cortina Lorente, Claudio Raddatz, and Sergio Schmukler.
+• “Green versus Conventional Corporate Debt: From Issuances to Emissions”, with Juan Jose Cortina Lorente, Claudio Raddatz, and Sergio Schmukler.

 Book chapters